 Investors have several options to finance a BRRRR investment property.
 Here are some types of home loans BRRRR investors can use:

-- Conventional loan: Your standard 15-year or 30-year mortgage with a fixed interest rate or an adjustable-rate mortgage (ARM) with a variable rate after the initial fixed-interest period.
+- Conventional loan: Your standard 15-year or 30-year mortgage with a fixed interest rate, or adjustable-rate mortgage (ARM) with a variable rate after the initial fixed-interest period.
+You typically need a down payment of 15% – 25%, depending on the size of the property you plan to purchase, and borrowers are permitted to hold up to 10 conventional loans at a time, depending on eligibility and lender criteria.

 - Hard money loan: The loan is secured by real property (in this scenario, the distressed home you want to buy), not your creditworthiness as a borrower.
 Hard money loans are typically short-term loans offered by private investors or specialized companies.
 Banks don’t offer hard money loans.